 NEW - Filter by Date

-Next you need to decide if you want to filter by a date range, date maximum (created before the selected date) or dat minimum (created after the selected date.)
+Next, you need to decide if you want to filter by a date range, date maximum (created before the selected date) or date minimum (created after the selected date.)
 Additionally, you enable the "not" checkbox which will inverse your filter to only show records that "do not" match your filter.

 You can use the checkboxes to the left of each record to select it.
-There is no limit to the amount of records you can select.
+There is no limit to the number of records you can select.

 Once you have made a selection, you can use actions to perform specific tasks with your selection (more on that below.)

 In the top right corner (top row) of any List Manager are action and view control buttons.
 Actions allow you to perform specific tasks with any selection of records.

 "Print PDF" will generate a list of selected records in PDF format.
 From there you can email or print the PDF for your records.

 "Send" allows you to send an email to a selection of Contact records.

 "New" simply allows you to create a new record, depending on what List Manager you are currently using.

 In the top right corner (bottom row) of any List Manager are view options.
 View options allow you to switch between standard "List View" and "Thumbnail View".
 Depending on the data being displayed, one view may be more beneficial than the other.